kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 interface provides resource claim information to kubelet plugin on one at a time basis. **NB! v1alpha2 will be deprecared, switch to v1alpha3**
 - [v1alpha3](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/kubelet/pkg/apis/dra/v1alpha3/api.proto)
-interface provides information about all resource claims of the pod, that belong to particular driver, so the kubelet plugin of this driver can consider all resources that need to be prepared or unprepared for the pod in one call.
+interface provides information about all resource claims of a pod that belong to a particular driver in a single call.
+This way the kubelet plugin of this driver can consider all resources that need to be prepared or unprepared for the pod simultaneously.

 ##### `NodePrepareResource`